nikitavoloboev/data/focusing/rules.md

 - Meet new people.
 Go to seminars, talks, conferences.
 - Respect my time.
 If going on dates or meeting people, make it worthwhile or not go at all.
-- Use same profile picture across all social networks & websites.
+- Use same profile picture & cover photo across all social networks & websites.
 Don't change it.

 ## Alfred